python-sprints/python-sprints.github.io/_posts/2020-03-23-terminusdb-doc-sprint.md

 As the situation evolved and we have the safety of the participants in mind, this sprint will be FULL REMOTE.

-Just join the Zoom (https://zoom.us/j/882305838) and chat room (https://gitter.im/py-sprints/sprint-2020-03-23) for participation.
+Just join the [Zoom](https://zoom.us/j/882305838) for participation and [Discord server](https://discord.gg/JJM5S2x) for chat and collaboration.

 ------------------

 We won't let the virus stop us from contribute to open-source (actually what is better than contributing when you are stying at home)?

-In this sprint, we are lucky to have Decibel hosting us, we will also be **streaming the presentation** by the maintainers via Zoom ([Join here](https://zoom.us/j/882305838)) and have a **chat room** at Gitter ([Join here](https://gitter.im/py-sprints/sprint-2020-03-23)) so you can either come to join us or sprint at home.

 We have 2 projects at this sprint: